Axel (singer): Career

 Axel was born on 1 January 1977 in Rafael Calzada, Buenos Aires province.
 He began piano lessons with his two brothers, encouraged by his parents, both of whom were great lovers of music.
 At the age of 8, Axel entered the Conservatory Julian Aguirre of Argentina and remained there until high school when he decided to focus on his studies and temporarily left musical.
 Once he finished secondary school, at age 17, he resumed his piano studies, determined to make music his livelihood.

 Despite the initial opposition of his father, but supported by his mother, Axel started to explore the artistic world of Buenos Aires.
 His first job was important in a soap opera TV Canal 9, in which he played a small acting role as a waiter in a piano bar.
-On the other hand, he began to desire showing his talent for music, and another was initiated in the world that both had dreamed of lights, scenarios, and the public as a witness of his immense desire to succeed.
-After that soap opera, Axel Fernando Costa moved to Argentina to act in clubs in tourist areas during the summer season.

 After going back to his hometown, he worked in the family business for a while, awaiting the next opportunity to pursue his goal.
 A few months later he was offered a job as a reporter in a youth music program that was broadcast on Canal 26 on cable television.
 His first interview, Axel said, was with Julio Iglesias.
 Soon he replaced the presenter of the program.
 The program offered the opportunity for him to show his skills to the public as a pianist and interpreter.
 Sony Music Argentina became interested in him, seeing in him all the qualities required for a Latin pop star.
 In 1999, his debut record was released entitled "La clave para Conquistarte".
 As a composer, his source of inspiration are his own experiences and mainly those related to love.
 Despite being young, Axel could convey emotions and feelings through his songs.
 In 2001, his second studio effort was released, "Mi forma de amar", and the success was bigger than the previous release.
 In 2003, his third album "Amo" was released with success in Argentina and the rest of Latin America.

 Two years later, he published his fourth record "Hoy".
 The thirteen songs comprising the plate are composed entirely by him and over the themes of love, desamor very intimate and personal stories.
 The success of this album, which surpassed the record of Platinum by its sales in Argentina and was presented at more than 200 shows, which led to the record what resumed in a Special Edition CD & DVD.
 This production on the disc in its entirety, plus bonus tracks taken from their live shows at the Teatro Gran Rex, and a DVD with clips, live video and a special how they recorded "Today".